'PYLOT' Magazine Creates Beauty Without Photoshop or a Budget

 Videos by VICE

-For an independent magazine on its third issue, PYLOT looks surprisingly like the kind of big-budget international mag that’s been kicking around for years: It’s thick, laid out beautifully, and the photo shoots are so arresting that your eyes will wander straight to the credits in anticipation of finding a famous name.
-And there are a few of those, from the great American documentary photographer Roger Ballen, to British upstart Tom Johnson, to established photographer and filmmaker Jane Hilton; the talent onboard speaks measures for the magazine.
+For an independent magazine on its third issue, PYLOT looks surprisingly like the kind of big-budget international mag that’s been kicking around for years: it’s thick, laid out beautifully, and the photoshoots are so arresting that your eyes will wander straight to the credits in anticipation of finding a famous name.
+And there are a few of those, from the great American documentary photographer Roger Ballen, to British upstart Tom Johnson, to established photographer and filmmaker Jane Hilton; the talent onboard speaks volumes for the magazine.

 VICE: Hey guys.
 Does someone want to kick things off by telling me how the magazine came to be?